-- The 2nd Pan-African Cultural Congress (PACC1) Report and Consensus Statement on The Inventory Protection and Promotion of Cultural Goods (2009) - The African Union Model Law on the Protection of Cultural Property and Heritage (2018).
-NATIONAL CULTURAL CONVENTIONS & REPORTS REFERENCE to National Legislation includes:
+The African Union Plan of Action on Cultural and Creative Industries (2008) The 2nd Pan-African Cultural Congress (PACC1) Report and Consensus Statement on The Inventory Protection and Promotion of Cultural Goods (2009) The African Union Model Law on the Protection of Cultural Property and Heritage (2018).

+3. REFERENCE to National Legislation

-- The NHRA (Act 11 of 1999), section 2(xxi), describes 'living heritage' as intangible aspects of inherited culture that may include 'cultural tradition, oral history, performance, ritual, popular memory, skills and techniques, indigenous knowledge systems and the holistic approach to nature, society and social relationships'. - The White Paper on Arts, Culture and Heritage (1996) states: "Access to, participation in, and enjoyment of the arts, cultural expression, and the preservation of one's heritage are basic human rights, they are not luxuries, nor are they privileges." - The South African National Department of Arts and Culture developed a Draft National Policy on South African Living Heritage which acknowledges the significance of South Africa's intangible cultural heritage. - Significant to intangible heritage is situated in terms of Clause 2 (xxi) of the National Heritage Resources Act. - South African Human Rights Commission: National hearing relating to the human rights situation of the Khoi and San in South Africa.
-Reference to accessing cultural rights of Khoi and San communities.
-See appended document.
-Noting all the above conventions protecting and promoting indigenous cultural rights and expression on an international, Regional and National level, the following appeal is submitted:
+The NHRA (Act 11 of 1999), section 2(xxi), describes 'living heritage' as intangible aspects of inherited culture that may include 'cultural tradition, oral history, performance, ritual, popular memory, skills and techniques, indigenous knowledge systems and the holistic approach to nature, society and social relationships'.

+The White Paper on Arts, Culture and Heritage (1996) states: "Access to, participation in, and enjoyment of the arts, cultural expression, and the preservation of one's heritage are basic human rights, they are not luxuries, nor are they privileges."

+The South African National Department of Arts and Culture developed a Draft National Policy on South African Living Heritage which acknowledges the significance of South Africa's intangible cultural heritage.

+Significant to intangible heritage is situated in terms of Clause 2 (xxi) of the National Heritage Resources Act.

+4. PREFACE AND MANDATE

-Preface and Mandate The Goringhaicona's appeal is made on the historical basis that this parcel of land being within its traditional jurisdictions.
+The Goringhaicona's appeal is made on the historical basis that this parcel of land being within its traditional jurisdictions.
 The Goringhaicona shares an historical lineage and narrative from the Goringhaiqua.
 The splintering of the groups occurred after a mixing of the bloodline by members of the Goringhaiqua over a period of time with seafarers.
 Suffice to say that the origin of the Goringhaicona is borne out of a distinct diversity of bloodline which austensibly situates the historicity of the group as the first 'mixed race indigenous group'.
-The Kai Korana, Gorachogua, Cochogua, Goringhaigua, and the Goringhaicona are all descendents of the !Xam lineage, and over a thousand year period are related to each other, in one way or the other.
-The Goringhaicona has figures in its lineage which include, Chief Gogosoa, Trosoa, Autshumato (Herry the Strandloper) and Krotoa-- the last figure being the first indigenous woman to be converted into the NG Church, and enshrined by the Dutch Reformed Church.
-Krotoa's narrative in recent times has also been misled in various forms of media where her relationship with Jan Van Riebeeck has been sanitised into a story that continues to place Van Riebeeck in a messianic light.
-The interconnectivity of Khoi is illustrated with Krotoa (Kratoa):
+The Kai Korana, Gorachoqua, Cochoqua, Goringhaiqua, and the Goringhaicona are all descendents of the !Xam lineage, and over a thousand year period are related to each other, in one way or the other.